Wu-Haonan/Wu-Haonan.github.io/_posts/2024-05-02-Backpack_Quotient_Filter.md

 1. $\textbf{Rank}(occupieds,i)$: counting the number $d$ of runs that present before $i$, i.e. counting the number of $1$ in vector *occupieds* before $i$.
 2. $\textbf{Select}(runends, d)$: find the position of $d^\text{th}$ $1$ in vector *runends*.

 Thus, we can get the end of runs with quotient $i$, $\textbf{Select}(runends, \textbf{Rank}(occupied,i))$.
 To do it efficiently, we can define this shifting distance as *Offset* and store the information.
 To pursue a better trade-off between space and speed, QF are divided into blocks of 64 slots.
 QF uses 64 bits integer to store the offset of the first slot in block as checkpoint.
+(The metadata will be $3$ bits per slot.
+In origin CQF paper, they set 8 bits integer for *Offset*.)

 <p align="center">
     <img src="/post_image/BQF/QF_offset.png" width="100%">